You are encouraged to reserve classes online and you do not need a credit card to do so.

 Class size 5-24 students

-In lieu of tuition, students are asked to purchase a textbook.
-Students should order the textbook as soon as possible after registering for the course.
+Textbook: In lieu of tuition, students are asked to purchase their textbook.
+Students should order it as soon as possible after registering for the course.

-What We Think About When We Try Not to Think About Global Warming:Toward a New Psychology of Climate Action by Per Espen Stoknes, April 2015
+The textbook, What We Think About When We Try Not to Think About Global Warming:Toward a New Psychology of Climate Action by Per Espen Stoknes, April 2015, may be obtained directly from:

 Charles Acker holds a PhD in clinical and physiological psychology from UCLA to help him understand belief systems and mind-body relationships.
 In the distant past he worked with community leaders, interested older citizens, Senior College Network promoters and key UMA personnel to help bring Senior College to Augusta.